modelearth/io/charts/charts.md

 pre-React and with React, ignored:
 	`gyp` failed with exit code: 1
 -->
 Then build the widget libraries.
-We depoly the build folder pre-built in the io repo.
+(Note that if you are using the "io" repo you'll already have a pre-built "build" folder.)

 ```
 npm run build